Breadth, Balance and Depth

 Year 2 – Age 6 to 7

-Assessment – During May the children will have to complete national tests in Reading and Mathematics and are Teacher assessed in Grammar Punctuation and Spelling, writing and Science.
+Assessment – During May the children will have to complete national tests in Reading and Mathematics and are Teacher assessed in Grammar, Punctuation and Spelling, Writing, Speaking and Listening and Science.

 Any children who did not meet the standard in phonics in Year 1 will need to do the assessment again at the end of Year 2.